NFL playoff bracket: Advanced model reveals picks for NFL Wild Card Weekend

-2026 NFL playoff bracket picks: Model gives score projections, best bets, player props for Wild Card Weekend
+2026 NFL playoff bracket picks: Model reveals score predictions, best bets, player props for Wild Card Weekend

 SportsLine's model has analyzed the NFL playoff bracket and locked in its score predictions, best bets, and prop picks for Wild Card Weekend